The life cycle

 The Flea larvae

 The Flea maggot is very small and difficult to see.
-They will not be obvious usually as they will remain out of sight, hidden in crevices between floor boards, carpet edges, vinyl seams and edges and mattress and furniture folds.
-Larvae feed of flea faeces and other biological matter.
+Therefore, they will not be obvious, remaining out of sight, hidden in crevices, between floorboards, carpet edges, vinyl seams and edges, mattresses, and furniture folds.
+Larvae feed on flea faeces and other biological matter.

-The final larvae stage of the Flea is the Pupae.
+The final larvae stage of the flea is the Pupae.
 A highly protective cocoon in which the adult flea emerges when disturbed.
-Vibration or heat can signal the flea to emerge and jump on to its first host.
+Vibration or heat can signal the flea to emerge and jump onto its first host.
 This can occur any time after a week in the cocoon!
-However fleas can lay dormant in this pupae stage for up to a year if undisturbed such as in a vacant house of building.
+However, if undisturbed, fleas can lay dormant in this pupae stage for up to a year.
+Such as in a vacant house or building.

-Flea control products such as broad spectrum pyrethroids, organic phosphates and carbamates all which are frequently used for flea control, only kill adult fleas.
-This is why often there is a dead zone for a couple of weeks before activity can start again after the first treatment.
+Many Flea control products on the market frequently used for flea control only kill adult fleas.
+This is why often there is a dead zone for a few weeks before activity can start again after the first treatment.

-Because adult fleas only make up 5% of the total flea population, larvae and eggs making up for the other 95%, insecticide sprays will kill not much more than 5% of the entire population, leaving the eggs and larvae to continue to morph eventually into adult fleas.
+Because adult fleas only make up 5% of the total flea population, larvae, eggs & Pupae making up for the other 95%, insecticide sprays with knockdown alone kill not much more than 5% of the entire population, leaving the eggs, larvae and pupae to continue to morph eventually into adult fleas.